 Remember, these are just guidelines.
 Your baby might not show all these signs at once, and that’s okay.
 The key is to be patient and follow your baby’s pace.

-When it comes to weaning, there are two main approaches: traditional weaning and baby-led weaning.
+When it comes to weaning, there are three main approaches: traditional weaning, baby-led weaning or combined feeding.

 Traditional weaning involves feeding your baby pureed or mashed foods, gradually introducing more textures.
 You control the pace and the types of food your baby eats.